Reference prior for Bayesian estimation of seismic fragility curves

+From a Bayesian perspective, $\theta$ is considered as a random variable \cite{Robert2007}.
+Its distribution is denoted by $\pi$ and called the prior.
+We denote by $\Theta\subset [0,+\infty)^2$ the support of the prior distribution.

-Our statistical model consists into the observations of independent realizations $(a_1,z_1),\dots,(a_k,z_k)\in\cA\times \{0,1\}$, $\cA \subset [0,\infty)$, $k$ being the data-set size.
-For the $i$th seismic event, $a_i$ is its observed IM and $z_i$ is the observation of a failure ($z_i$ is equal to one if failure has been observed during the $i$th seismic event and it is equal to zero otherwise).
-The joint distribution of the pair $(a,z)$ conditionally to $\theta$ has the form:
+Our statistical model consists of the observations of independent realizations $(a_1,z_1),\dots,(a_k,z_k)\in\cA\times \{0,1\}$, {where $\cA \subset [0,+\infty)$ is the support of the distribution of the IM and $k$ is the size of the data set}.
+For the $i$th seismic event, $a_i$ is the observed IM, and $z_i$ is the observation of a failure ($z_i$ is equal to one if failure has been observed during the $i$th seismic event, and is equal to zero otherwise).
+The joint conditional distribution of the pair $(a,z)$ on $\theta$ has the form:

-where $p(a)$ denotes the distribution of the IM and $p(z|a,\theta)$ is a Bernoulli distribution whose parameter (the probability of failure) depends on $a$ and $\theta$ as expressed by equation~(\ref{eq:Pfa}).
-The product of the conditional distributions $p(z_i|a_i,\theta)$ is the likelihood of our model and is expressed as
+where $p(a)$ denotes the distribution of the IM and $p(z|a,\theta)$ is a Bernoulli distribution whose parameter (the probability of failure) depends on $a$ and $\theta$ as expressed by Eq.~(\ref{eq:Pfa}).
+The product of the conditional distributions $p(z_i|a_i,\theta)$ is the likelihood of our model expressed as:

 denoting $\mbf a=(a_i)_{i=1}^k$, $\mbf z=(z_i)_{i=1}^k$.